Analysis and Prioritisation

 Migration across Ireland and the UK

-In the negotiations, Ireland will negotiate from a position of one of the 27 Member States, and will work to ensure that the negotiations are conducted in a positive and constructive way.
+In the negotiations, Ireland will negotiate from a position of strength as part of the EU27 team, and will work to ensure that the negotiations are conducted in a positive and constructive way.
 Regarding Ireland’s membership of the EU, we are clear that our interests are best served within the European Union, and that Ireland remains committed to shaping and influencing the direction of the Union for the times ahead.

 For example, Minister Donohoe meets his EU counterparts at Council meetings as well as undertaking other bilateral meetings.
 This work is supported by an extensive diplomatic effort across the EU to emphasise Ireland’s concerns and to ensure that they are fully reflected in the EU position.